 Financial assistance for rent, utilities, heating bills, food, and more in Oswego

-Oswego County Department of Social Services - The government agency runs and administers Cash Assistance under the Family Assistance Program, offers health care and Medical Assistance, Information on Rent Programs, and Safety Net Assistance; Food Stamps, Home Energy Bill Assistance, Child and Adult Protective Services, Foster Care, Adoption Services, and Day/Child Day Care.
+Oswego County Department of Social Services - The government agency runs and administers Cash Assistance under the Family Assistance Program, offers health care and Medical Assistance, Information on Rent Programs, and Safety Net Assistance.
+Social Services also offers applications to Food Stamps, Home Energy Bill Assistance, Child and Adult Protective Services, Foster Care, Adoption Services, and Day/Child Day Care.
 Call 963-5000

 - HEAP (Home Energy Assistance Program) - This is created by New York and federal government.
 There are regular and emergency benefits and grants paid out.
 These are one-time cash payments that are meant to offset the high cost of home heating bills and expenses during the heating season.

 - Government and cash assistance - The local social service office can help people apply for the extensive number of federal government and New York state public aid programs.
 These can include health care, cash for paying for basic needs, and other resources.
-Click here for additional information, including conditions that need to be met for applying.
+Click here for additional information on public and government assistance in NY, including conditions that need to be met for applying.